 Consistently across the reporting period 'Human Error' was the single highest factor in data protection breaches.
-A refresh of the organisational training is currently in progress to reduce the number of these incidents.
+A refresh of the organisational Management of Information training is currently in progress to reduce the number of these incidents.
+Emerging risk in 2021 related to Systems Errors being mitigated by more training across the organisation.

-There were 4 data protection breaches that classified as High risk to the individual's rights and freedoms:
+There were 2 data protection breaches that classified as High risk to the individual's rights and freedoms: